Salvador Luria

-Salvador Edward Luria (/ˈlʊəriə/; /it/; born Salvatore Luria; August 13, 1912 – February 6, 1991) was an Italian microbiologist, later a naturalized U.S. citizen.
+Salvador Edward Luria (/ˈlʊəriə/ LOOR-ee-ə; born Salvatore Luria, /it/; August 13, 1912 – February 6, 1991) was an Italian microbiologist, later a naturalized U.S. citizen.
 He won the Nobel Prize in Physiology or Medicine in 1969, with Max Delbrück and Alfred Hershey, for their discoveries on the replication mechanism and the genetic structure of viruses.
 Salvador Luria also showed that bacterial resistance to viruses (phages) is genetically inherited.

 Biography

 Early life

 Luria was born Salvatore Luria in Turin, Italy to an influential Italian Sephardi Jewish family.
 His parents were Davide and Ester (Sacerdote) Luria.
 He attended the medical school at the University of Turin studying with Giuseppe Levi.
 There, he met two other future Nobel laureates: Rita Levi-Montalcini and Renato Dulbecco.
 He obtained his M. D. summa cum laude in 1935.
 From 1936 to 1937, Luria served his required time in the Italian army as a medical officer.
 He then took classes in radiology at the University of Rome.
 Here, he was introduced to Max Delbrück's theories on the gene as a molecule and began to formulate methods for testing genetic theory with the bacteriophages, viruses that infect bacteria.

 In 1938, he received a fellowship to study in the United States, where he intended to work with Delbrück.
 Soon after Luria received the award, Benito Mussolini's fascist regime banned Jews from academic research fellowships.
 Without funding sources for work in the U.S. or Italy, Luria left his home country for Paris, France in 1938.
 As the Nazi German armies invaded France in 1940, Luria fled on bicycle to Marseille where he received an immigration visa to the United States.